MARCH & RALLY: DEFENDING OUR FAMILIES, UNITING OUR COMMUNITY!

 - Will support Somos as it works on Wage Theft issues

-The Poverty and Homeless Shelter Group will:
+The Poverty and Homeless Shelter Group continue to:

 - Support Pete’s Place as it works to establish its One Door program to provide all services for the homeless under one roof